 Curator: Dr. Henrike Mund

-An exhibition of the Kunsthalle Bielefeld in cooperation with the Kunstmuseum Den Haag, Netherlands, and the Museen Stade, under the patronage of H. E. Wepke Kingma, Ambassador of the Kingdom of the Netherlands in Germany.
+An exhibition of the Kunsthalle Bielefeld in cooperation with the Kunstmuseum Den Haag, Netherlands, the Museen Stade, and the Edwin Scharff Museum Neu-Ulm, under the patronage of H. E. Wepke Kingma, Ambassador of the Kingdom of the Netherlands in Germany.

 The exhibition is sponsored by the Kulturstiftung pro Bielefeld and the Kingdom of the Netherlands.